Skip to main content

 1. Auditability.
 You can show another lawyer (or a sceptical partner) exactly how the answer was researched.

 2. Diagnosis.
-If an answer feels wrong, the Actions strip usually shows why: Libra picked the wrong source, missed a database, or framed the query differently than you would have.
+If an answer feels wrong, the steps usually show why: Libra picked the wrong source, missed a database, or framed the query differently than you would have.

 Libra mascot pointing

-Expand Actions above any research answer to see reasoning: which database tried, queries run, ignored.
-When an answer is wrong, this shows why.
+Expand the steps strip above any research answer — Thought for … once it has finished — to see which database Libra tried, what it searched for, and what it skipped.
+When an answer is wrong, this usually shows why.

 Always verify important citations by clicking through.
-Verified citations are reliable, but you still need to confirm the source supports the specific point being made, particularly for client-facing or court-facing work.
+A citation from a subscribed database tells you the passage exists; it does not tell you the passage supports the specific point being made.
+Check that yourself, particularly for client-facing or court-facing work.

 The Cited Sources panel